NadishiChristina/HealthCareApp/README.md

   - View available slots for all doctors on that date
   - Book an available time slot (system prevents double-booking)

-### Slot Time Calculation
-- First slot starts at the doctor's availability start time (5 PM).
-- Subsequent appointments are spaced at **30-minute intervals** from the previous slot’s end.

 ### Doctor and Patient Info Management
 - The system maintains a list of all registered doctors.
 - Doctors can view their list of scheduled patients for a selected date.